IntroducinG Elevations Laos

 In 2023, Elevations Laos commenced its first artist in residency program with the acclaimed, Thai installation artist Som Supaparyna.

-Som has met with local artists, students, alumni and teachers from NIFA and travelled to Champasak and Luangprabang to conduct research for a new art project.
+Som met with local artists, students, alumni and teachers from NIFA and travelled to Champasak and Luangprabang to conduct research for a new art project.

 Som also conducted two seminars to discuss her work.
 The first seminar was hosted at NIFA with 32 students from year one to year three classes.
 The second workshop was hosted at Institute Francais du Laos Exhibition room where 30 youth and young artists joined for her talk and Q&A.